 - Time Based Art & Digital Film

-The Honours degree programme is based on a core of studio skills, practical techniques, methods and materials, underpinned by critical understanding of the work.
-Drawing, painting, sculpture, print, digital and computer-based imaging, photography, video, performance, installation and artists' books are explored by fine art students.
+The Honours degree programme is based on a core of studio skills, practical techniques, methods and materials, underpinned by critical understanding.
+Drawing, painting, sculpture, print, digital imaging, photography, video, performance, installation and artists’ books are explored by Fine Art students.
 Interdisciplinary studies are encouraged for students whose ideas and interests cross the boundaries between media.

 Throughout the four year programme, studio work is strongly supported and contextualised through the study of relevant History and Theory.
 Contemporary attitudes and issues are discussed and developed through:

 - Seminars and group critiques